wpilibsuite/frc-docs/source/docs/hardware/getting-started/how-to-wire-a-robot.rst

 For integrated wire controllers (including Victor SPX):

 1. Strip the white and green wires from the controller
 2. Connect the motor wires to the controller output wires (it is recommended to connect the red wire to the white M+ output).
-The images above show examples using quick disconnect terminals.
+The images/how-to-wire-a-robot above show examples using quick disconnect terminals.

 For Sparks or other non-integrated-wire controllers: